 Similarly, in a scientific investigation, it is possible to influence our observations by unconsciously tampering with the experimental controls or biasing our observations.
-For example, moving a specific group of tomato seeds to a warmer location after the experiment has begun because we expect or hope that this specific group of seeds will germinate better is a case of tampering with the experimental controls.
+For example, moving a specific group of tomato seeds to a warmer location after the experiment has begun because we expect or hope that this specific group of seeds will germinate better is considered a case of tampering with the experimental controls.

-If we record a dead, partially germinated, seed as "unsuccessfully germinated" in one group while recording such a seed in a similar state as having been "successfully germinated" in a different group (because we were fairly certain the second group should be more successful); this would be an example of inaccurate or biased reporting.
+If we record a dead, partially germinated, seed as "unsuccessfully germinated" in one group while recording such a seed in a similar state as having been "successfully germinated" in a different group (because we were fairly certain the second group should be more successful); this too would be an example of inaccurate or biased reporting.

 Biased observations are usually made unconsciously by the observer and are rarely deliberate attempts to misrepresent the data.

-For this reason, blind studies are used for many scientific studies, including the Tomatosphere project.
+For this reason, blind studies are used for many scientific studies, including the Tomatosphere program.
 As a result, teachers (and students) will not know the sources of the two groups of seeds until the experiment is complete and the results submitted.